sindresorhus/execa/readme.md

 Same options as [`child_process.execFile`](https://nodejs.org/api/child_process.html#child_process_child_process_execfile_file_args_options_callback).

 Returns a promise for a result object with `stdout` and `stderr` properties.
+Additionally, the promise instance has a `pid` property (the ID of the child process) and a `kill` method (for sending signals to the child process).

 ### execa.shell(command, [options])